medialab/minet/docs/cli.md

 Note that this command has been geared towards working in tandem with the fetch command.
-This means the command expects, by default, CSV files containing columns like "filename", "http_status", "encoding" etc. as you can find in a fetch command CSV report.
+This means the command expects, by default, CSV files containing columns like "path", "http_status", "encoding" etc. that you can find in a fetch command CSV report.

 This said, you can of course feed this command any kind of CSV data,